 How to Check if an Array Includes an Object in JavaScript?

-While working with an array of objects in JavaScript, it is common to ask, “Does this array contain this object?”.
+While working with an array of objects in JavaScript, it is common to ask, “Does the JavaScript array contain objects?”.
 Finding this is easy in JavaScript.
-In this blog, we will discuss the various methods to check whether an object exists in an array or not, even when the object structure is the same, but not the exact reference.
+In this blog, we will discuss the various methods to check if an array includes an object in JavaScript, even when the object structure is the same, but not the exact reference.

 Table of Contents:

 The problem is very simple – you have to find a JavaScript object with some specific properties from an array of objects.
+Here, the main aspect is to understand the object reference in JavaScript to solve this problem.
 Let us understand it with the help of an example:

 const learner = [